andre-st/wahoo-utils/README.md

 		so the heart icon meaning is predictable
 	- extra step required: when updating routes in Komoot or similar, you must [copy them](https://github.com/pieterclaerhout/export-komoot) to this project and rebuild the POI list
-	- no auto-POIs available when detouring (depending on the POI radius)
+	- no auto-POIs available when detouring (outside the specified POI radius)
 - Installation:
 	```sh
 		$ ./setup.sh     # installs ADB, python-libs etc to the project's subdir 'local', so your system stays clean